wachin/adb-send-files/README.md

 And you need to create in your Linux OS in your HOME a folder called:

 adb-linux

+# Connect your Android mobile to your Linux PC
+This step is neccesary

+# Use clex file manager to execute scripts
+Install clex

+    sudo apt install clex

+now run clex

+    clex

+you follow the configurations that clex promt, then navigate to the file:

+adb-devices.sh

+run it give ENTER, this start adb

 **Install Total Commander App in your Android device**